nrc/r4cppp/data-types.md

 ```

 Here `s1` is struct object passed by value and `s2` is a struct object passed by
 reference.
-As with method call, we use the same `.` to access fields in both, no
+As with method calls, we use the same `.` to access fields in both, no
 need for `->`.

 Structs are initialised using struct literals.
 These are the name of the struct